Church Road, Liverpool, L13 2BA • 0151 228 4137 • Email Us

 We believe our children will:

-• Voice their opinions with confidence, appreciating other points of view.
+• Voice their opinions with clarity and confidence, while valuing other perspectives.

-• Value the importance of a healthy, active lifestyle to both their physical and mental well-being.
+• Recognise the importance of a healthy, active lifestyle for both physical and mental wellbeing.

-• Mature into respectable citizens of their local and global community.
+• Contribute positively as respectful citizens within their local and global communities.